ASajwan/568-Final-Project/README.md

 ## Acknowledgments

-Thank you to Maani Ghaffari Jadidi our EECS 568 instructor, as well as the GSIs Lu Gan and Steven Parkison for all the support they provided this semester.
-You can find a link to our course website [here](http://robots.engin.umich.edu/mobilerobotics/).
 We would like to acknowledge Ji Zhang and Sanjiv Singh, for their original papers and source code, as well as Leonid Laboshin for the modified version of Ji Zhang and Sanjiv Singh's code, which was taken down.
 Leonid's repository can be found [here](https://github.com/laboshinl/loam_velodyne).